-March 1 officially marks the start of summer here in the Philippines, and a lot of Filipinos made their way North to Baguio to enjoy the cool breeze and the Pangbenga Festival this week (click here for activities you can enjoy there until this weekend, March 4, 2018).
+It’s officially summer here in the Philippines, and a lot of Filipinos will definitely make their way North to Baguio to enjoy the cool breeze.
 If you happen to be in the City of Pines or have plans to cool off there this hot season, make sure to check out the branch of The Original Hawaiian BBQ up there!

 I first tried Hawaiian BBQ at their hugely popular branch in Boracay.
 From dining by the sunny beach in Boracay, you can now savor Hawaiian BBQ while enjoying the view of Baguio’s mountain slopes, pine trees, and in the chilly weather.
 Make sure to eat your meals fast—they get cold very quickly in Baguio!
 But it’s soooo good to eat good barbecue dishes when the weather is cold.

 If you’re not familiar with Hawaiian BBQ, it’s from the Happy Concept Group by Happy Ongpauco, who also brought us Pamana (which I blogged about here recently and incidentally also has a branch in Baguio, at the same building as Hawaiian BBQ and Tsokolateria, which I will blog about soon).
 Hawaiian BBQ wants to give its diners the same experience of Hawaiian fare that one could possibly enjoy at, say, a Luau, a traditional Hawaiian party or gathering among family and friends to celebrate life and different cultures with mouth-watering dishes.